rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 <hr class="section-divider">

-You can find the final {{% a_blank "repository on GitHub" "https://github.com/rwieruch/react-graphql-github-apollo" %}} which showcases most of the exercise tasks too.
-The application is not feature complete and doesn't cover all edge cases, but it should have given you lots of insights in how to use GraphQL with Apollo in React applications.
-If you want to dive more deeply into different topics such as testing and state management with GraphQL on the client-side, you can start out with another tutorial series over here: [A minimal Apollo Client in React Example](https://www.robinwieruch.de/react-apollo-client-example).
-As exercise you can try to apply these learnings in this application (e.g. testing, state management).
-Otherwise, I encourage you to try to build your own GraphQL client library which helps you to understand more of the GraphQL internals: [How to build a GraphQL client library for React](https://www.robinwieruch.de/react-graphql-client-library).
-However you decide, you should keep tinkering on this application or start with another GraphQL client application to fortify your skill set.
+You can find the final {{% a_blank "repository on GitHub" "https://github.com/rwieruch/react-graphql-github-apollo" %}} that showcases most of the exercise tasks.
+The application is not feature-complete and it doesn't cover all edge cases, but it should give insight into using GraphQL with Apollo in React applications.
+If you want to dive more deeply into different topics like testing and state management with GraphQL on the client-side, you can start here: [A minimal Apollo Client in React Example](https://www.robinwieruch.de/react-apollo-client-example).
+Try to apply what you've learned in this application (e.g. testing, state management).
+Otherwise, I encourage you to try to build your own GraphQL client library,which helps you understand more of the GraphQL internals: [How to build a GraphQL client library for React](https://www.robinwieruch.de/react-graphql-client-library).
+Whichever you decide,  keep tinkering on this application, or start with another GraphQL client application to fortify your skill set.

 {{% read_more "GraphQL Server Tutorial with Apollo Server and Express" "https://www.robinwieruch.de/graphql-apollo-server-tutorial" %}}